sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

       **LIGHTING DESIGNER** | Olly Levett (he/him)\

+      **COSTUMES** | Clare Harding (she/her)\

       **STAGE MANAGER** | Harvey Dovell (he/him)\

       **COMMITTEE LIAISON** | Emma Miller (she/her)

-      *The Curious Incident of the Dog in the Night-Time* are currently looking for a Set Designer, Sound Designer and Costume Designer to join the team.
-If you are interested in being considered for any of these roles, please email [production@sedos.co.uk](mailto:production@sedos.co.uk)
+      *The Curious Incident of the Dog in the Night-Time* are currently looking for a Set Designer and Sound Designer to join the team.
+If you are interested in being considered for either of these roles, please email [production@sedos.co.uk](mailto:production@sedos.co.uk)
 metaTitle: The Curious Incident of the Dog in the Night-Time plays at the Bridewell Theatre 24-28 July 2026
 metaDescription: The Curious Incident of the Dog in the Night-Time brings a